rabbitmq/rabbitmq-website/site/jms-client.md

 responseConsumer.close();
 </pre>

+It's also possible to create a single reply-to destination instead of a temporary destination for each request.
+This is more efficient but requires to properly correlate the response with the request, by using e.g. a correlation ID header.
+RabbitMQ's [direct reply-to](direct-reply-to.html) is another alternative (see below).

 Note this sample uses a `MessageListener` and a `BlockingQueue` to wait for the response.
 This implies a network roundtrip to register an AMQP consumer and another one to close the consumer.
-`MessageConsumer#receive` could have been used as well, in this case the JMS client polls the reply destination to get the response, which can result in several network roundtrips if the response takes some time to come.
+`MessageConsumer#receive` could have been used as well, in this case the JMS client internally polls the reply destination to get the response, which can result in several network roundtrips if the response takes some time to come.
+The request call will also incur a constant penalty equals to the polling interval (100 milliseconds by default).

 The server part looks like the following: